divio/divio-cloud-docs/background/project-build-process.rst

 A container is launched from the image, and any :ref:`release commands <release-commands>` applied will be executed.

-(In the case of an Aldryn Django project, the ``MIGRATION_COMMANDS`` setting also applies release commands.
+(In the case of an Aldryn Django application, the ``MIGRATION_COMMANDS`` setting also applies release commands.
 This setting can be populated automatically by Aldryn Addons.)